 Protecting .
 Inspiring .
 Empowering.
 Girls’ Futures

-The Building Beautiful Black Girls Project is dedicated to empowering teenage girls and young women (ages 14-17), through impactful workshops and mentorship.
-In collaboration with organizations like The LINC Program and The Walker Foundation, we've been able to:
+The Building Beautiful Black Girls Project is dedicated to empowering teenage girls and young women (ages 13-17), through impactful training sessions, workshops and mentorship.
+In collaboration with organizations like The LINC Program, The Walker Foundation, GivingHope and many others we have:

-• Sponsor a transformative session at The Walker Foundation’s Annual Heritage Event, positively impacting 15 girls.
+Led transformative sessions at The Walker Foundation’s Annual Heritage Events

-• Provide essential guidance on self-esteem, self-love, and healthy relationships to every participant.
+Provided essential guidance on self-esteem, self-love, self-advocacy and healthy relationships to every participant.

 Additionally, our EmpowerHER and Little Queens sessions have become a vital part of the neighborhood, offering consistent support and mentorship to girls in the community.
 Through these programs, we are proud to help build a foundation of confidence, resilience, and self-worth in the young women we serve.